- Course Number:

-Student progress in meeting the intended course outcomes are measured by a range of assignments including
+Student progress in meeting the intended course outcomes are measured by a range of assignments and discussions including

 Course Content (Themes, Concepts, Issues and Skills)

-- The implications of aging demographics and population characteristics for options and emerging subfields within gerontology
+- The implications of aging demographics and population characteristics for options and emerging subfields within the field

-- Internships, certification and training opportunities in gerontology
+- Internships, certification and training opportunities in the range of subfields or specializations within gerontology